fmaussion/pelita-player-template/README.md

     $ pelita demo_opponents/PolitePlayers.py myteam

-## Licence
+## License

-Code strongly inspired from the original Pelita players.
+Code largely inspired from the original Pelita players.
 The pelita license is reproduced in COPYING.